qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

 Comments can also be added to inputs or algorithms present in the modeler.
 This can be done by going in the :guilabel:`Comment` tab of the item or with a right-click.
+In the same tab a color can be set manual for individual model comments.
 Comments are visible only in the modeler canvas and not in the final algorithm dialog; they can be hidden by deactivating :menuselection:`View --> Show Comments`.

 You can run your algorithm any time by clicking on the |start| :sup:`Run model` button.